pdgilbert/eg_stm_hal/README.md

 ### examples/driver-examples
-- many examples by Diego Barrios Romero [see](https://github.com/eldruin/driver-examples) where there are also links to blog posts describing the examples.
+- many examples on (Diego Barrios Romero repository](https://github.com/eldruin/driver-examples) where there are also links to blog posts describing the examples.
 Versions in `examples/driver-examples` have been adjusted to run with various HAL crates.
-I do not have hardware to test many of these examples so they have not all been run tested.
+I do not have hardware to test many of these examples so they have not been run tested.

 ### examples/radio-sx127x has
 - `lora_spi_send`, `lora_spi_receive` and `lora_spi_gps` use